 Bivalve molluscs require adequate levels of dissolved oxygen in the seawater if they are to function, and this can become a problem as seawater temperature rises.
-In order to ensure that an adequate level of dissolved oxygen is maintained it is sometimes necessary to limit the tank loading capacity at higher temperatures.
-This may be stipulated in the FSMP.
+In order to ensure that an adequate level of dissolved oxygen is maintained it is sometimes necessary to limit the tank loading capacity at higher temperatures or to increase the flow rate whilst taking account of the UV dose.
+Alternatively, a venturi may be fitted onto the water supply pipe to the spray bar.
+These options may be stipulated in the FSMP.

-If the tank is to be only part-loaded the containers should be stacked to full tank width and depth at one end of the tank to maintain an even water flow through the molluscs rather than by-passing them.
+If the tank is to be only part loaded the containers should be stacked to full tank width and depth at one end of the tank to maintain an even water flow through the molluscs rather than by-passing them.
 Additional seawater will be required to make up for the missing volume of molluscs.